jaredhendrickson13/pfsense-api/docs/QUERIES_AND_FILTERS.md

 ### Starts With (startswith)

-Search for objects whose field value starts with a given substring.
+Search for objects whose field value starts with a given substring for non-array fields, or search for objects whose field value array starts with a given value for array fields.

 - Name: `startswith`
 - Example: `https://pfsense.example.com/api/v2/examples?fieldname__startswith=example`

 ### Ends With (endswith)

-Search for objects whose field value ends with a given substring.
+Search for objects whose field value ends with a given substring for non-array fields, or search for objects whose field value array ends with a given value for array fields.

 - Name: `endswith`
 - Example: `https://pfsense.example.com/api/v2/examples?fieldname__endswith=example`

 ### Contains (contains)

-Search for objects whose field value contains a given substring.
+Search for objects whose field value contains a given substring for non-array fields, or search for objects whose field value array contains a given value for array fields.

 - Name: `contains`
 - Example: `https://pfsense.example.com/api/v2/examples?fieldname__contains=example`